Grand Qigong Master Pang Ming Before & After 2000

-Master Pang was born in 1940 in Hebei province in China.
-He studied western medicine at Beijing Medical College in 1958.
-Thereafter, he engaged in western medical practice.
+Grand Master Pang was born in 1940 in Hebei province in China.
+He studied Western medicine at Beijing Medical College in 1958.
+Thereafter, he engaged in Western medical practice.

-In his late 30s, Master Pang had started to reform traditional qi gong and then created new scientific qigong.
+In his late 30s, Master Pang reformed the traditional qi gong and created new scientific qigong.
 His total reformed qi gong forms and caused a big “earthquake” to the qigong society and yet started a new era of qigong science culture.

-Qigong Master Pang Ming had many students who learned his scientific qigong and then created their own during that time.
+Qigong Master Pang Ming had many students who learned his scientific qigong and then created their own qigong forms during that time.

 Master Pang Ming Qigong Science and Research

-Master Pang dedicates his life to qigong science and research, even after Hua Xia Center was closed.
+Master Pang dedicated his life to qigong science and research, even after Hua Xia Center was closed.
 Here were the major functions Master Pang initiated or attended before his retirement.

 February 1979: Master Pang attended the National Conference of Chinese and Western Medicine Integration hosted by The China Ministry of Health.